gcccheng/wugui/index.md

 - AWS RAG and Fine-tuned AI
 - Using the High Performance Computing cluster for Educloud Research users
 - Cilium Hands-On Workshop & Deep Dive Oslo
-- Version Control with Git
-- Cryptography and SSH remote logins
 - Python for Scientific Computing
 - Virtualized research architecture using OpenStack
 - AI at UiO